-Fred Spier is senior lecturer in big history.
-He coordinates and teaches big history courses at the University of Amsterdam and Amsterdam University College.
+Fred Spier is a retired senior lecturer in big history.
+He coordinated and taught big history courses at amongst others the University of Amsterdam and Amsterdam University College and is still very active in the field of big history research.

 Fred Spier has developed an overarching explanatory paradigm for Big History presented in his book Big History and the Future of Humanity, first published in 2010 by Wiley-Blackwell.